 Berry and Donohue were uniquely qualified to work on the Rashida brief.
 Both have coupled their legal education with a master’s degree in social work.
 They are well-versed in the complex legal and social issues that are present in care and protection cases.
 For Carey, the work done in Rashida provides a clear example of the importance of taking an interdisciplinary approach.
 “Judicial decision-making at the highest level includes the need to educate and convince the court on these nonlegal issues.”

-Rashida presented a narrow, seemingly technical, question: If a child is removed from the custody of his or her parents by the state, when can a judge determine if the child’s parents have made the “reasonable efforts” necessary to bring the child home?
+Rashida presented a narrow, seemingly technical, question of statutory interpretation: If a child has been removed from the custody of his or her parents by the state and placed in the foster care system, must a juvenile court judge wait at least one year before determining whether the Department of Children and Families has made “reasonable efforts” to enable the child to return home safely to its parents?

 As advocates like Berry and Donohue know, “technical” legal questions are rarely that for clients who have real skin in the game.
 From her family law background, Donohue is all-too aware of the ways that the state “comments on, intervenes in, or disrupts families.”
 As she has become more well-versed in the child welfare system, witnessing what she describes as the Department of Children and Families’ “inadequate use” of the time they have in a child’s life, it has become clear that state action in these types of cases is often “painful, punitive, and then unproductive to boot,” she says.